abeusher/simplediagrams_docs/docs/quick-start.rst

 how to use SimpleD.
 Then come back to the other docs when you need more help or want to become a power user, because in the end everyone wants to be a power user.

-(Quick start content coming soon!)
+(Quick start content coming soon!
+For realio.)